ansible/ansible/lib/ansible/modules/cloud/amazon/GUIDELINES.md

 ## Getting Started

-Since Ansible 2.0, it is a requirement that all new AWS modules are written to use boto3.
+Since Ansible 2.0, it is required that all new AWS modules are written to use boto3.

 Prior to 2.0, modules may have been written in boto or boto3.
 The effort to port all modules to boto3 has begun.

 ## Bug fixing

-When possible the code should be ported to use boto3, bug fixes to code that relies on boto will still be accepted.
+Bug fixes to code that relies on boto will still be accepted.
+When possible, the code should be ported to use boto3.

 ## Naming your module